What is Unlocator & Is It Safe For Streaming Content?

 Unlocator has a Live Chat and there is an extensive knowledge base on the website which has a list of popular articles and set-up guides.

-We tried out the Live Chat.
-We were greeted by a bot, but within a moment it handed over to a proper support person and they were able to answer our questions quickly, with in-depth information.
+We tried out the Live Chat and were greeted initially by a bot.
+However, within a few minutes we were handed over to a proper support person and they were able to answer our questions quickly, with in-depth information.

 You can also contact the support team via email.